johnnywoo/beholder/README.md

     // Example log receiver script in PHP while ($f = fgets(STDIN)) {
         file_put_contents('receiver.log', date('r') . ' ' . $f, FILE_APPEND);
     }

+### `dump` — troubleshooting output

+    dump [<prefix>];

+This command writes full descriptions of incoming messages to stdout.
+This way you can inspect messages at particular places of your config if something in there doesn't do what you're expecting it to.

+    flow {
+        from timer;
+        dump 'ORIGINAL> ';
+        set $payload json;
+        dump 'JSON> ';
+    }